Skip to main content

 15. The newly created flow will start appearing in the listing.

-The required configuration is done for transferring form data from Asite to Sharepoint / other external services as per above steps.
+The required configuration is done for transferring form data from Asite to Sharepoint / other external services as per the above steps.
 You can now test the scenario based on available project forms data as per the relevant workflow trigger configured within Asite.

 Check: FAQs